PCP

 Was discontinued as a human anaesthetic and then also discontinued as a veterinary anaesthetic.
 Considered unsuitable for medical applications.

 This drug is well known in the USA but is rarely seen in Britain.
-It may be imported, probably from the USA or diverted from domestic veterinary supplies.

 Most areas of the UK have ‘street agencies’ or projects (sometimes called community drug services or community drug teams) which offer a range of services including information and advice, counselling, and sometimes support groups and complementary therapies such as acupuncture.
 Some services have extended working hours and may offer weekend support.
 If use of this substance becomes a problem you can seek help, advice and counselling from a service in your area.
 Counselling services may be appropriate.
 GPs can make referrals to specialist drug services.